giraffe-fsharp/Giraffe.ViewEngine/README.md

 The `Giraffe.ViewEngine` is an extremely light weight F# DSL (Domain Specific Language) for building HTML.

-The `Giraffe.ViewEngine` is centered around the following types:
+It is centered around the following types:

 ```fsharp
 type XmlAttribute =